neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-witness.md

 Let's now ask the Login API to give us access to the Database API.

-The Database API is especially important as it allows you to subscribe to any object changes and get notified of these changes automatically.
+The Database API is especially important, as it allows you to subscribe to any object changes and get notified of these changes automatically.
 This API is read-only - all modifications to the database must be performed via transactions, which are broadcast via the Network Broadcast API.

-To retrieve an API identifier for the Database API we use this command against the Login API:
+To retrieve an API identifier for the Database API, we use this command against the Login API:
 ```
 {"id":888,"method":"call","params":[1,"database",[]]}
 ```